AnnahGerletti/Cheat-Sheet/npm.md

 # Interacting with npm dependencies

-## how to update a "devdependency" of a project (both do same thing):
+## how to update a "devdependency" and "dependency" of a project:
 npm install -D packagename
 npm install packagename --save-dev (for dev-dependencies, like test frameworks development dependencies) npm install packagename --save